-23. Plaintiff is a fitness studio that offers exceptional personal training, consistent workout sessions, and nutrition programs.
-The nature of Plaintiff's business requires the utilization of its physical business premises and the specialized equipment located therein to provide services that can only be performed by direct personal contact with its clients.
-Plaintiff's business had to adjust to offering certain services online.
-By offering only online services, Plaintiff is mitigating its damages to the best of its ability.
-Clients will not feel or be safe in these in-person sessions if they are offered under current circumstances.
-Plaintiff's operations were brough to an immediate halt, and restricted to only certain services, which comprise a fraction of Plaintiff's monthly revenue.
-Even with subsequent re-opening, Plaintiff is functioning at reduced capacity and continues to sustain business income loss.
+23. G.O.A.T. is a work-out and recovery studio committed to helping people stay healthy, relieve soreness, and promote overall well-being.
+Started by a certified fitness instructor and an oncologist, G.O.A.T. was founded as a revolutionary health and fitness destination for Chicago residents.
+The nature of G.O.A.T.'s business requires the utilization of its physical business premises and the specialized equipment located therein to provide services that can only be performed by direct personal contact with its clients.
+G.O.A.T.'s business was completely shut down until June 3, 2020 when it opened only for recovery services.
+By offering only certain services, G.O.A.T. is mitigating its damages to the best of their ability.
+The fitness classes are unable to operate because of the nature of in-person fitness classes.
+Clients will not feel or be safe in these classes if they are offered under current circumstances.
+G.O.A.T.'s normal operations were brought to an immediate halt and restricted to only certain services which comprise a fraction of G.O.A.T.'s monthly revenue.